frankkramer-lab/miseval/README.md

 The miseval eavluate function can be run with different metrics as backbone.
 You can pass the following options to the metric parameter:
 - String naming one of the metric labels, for example "DSC"
-- Directly passing a metric function, for example calc_DSC (from dice.py)
+- Directly passing a metric function, for example calc_DSC_Sets (from dice.py)
 - Passing a custom metric function

 List of metrics : See `miseval/__init__.py` under section "Access Functions to Metric Functions"